roboll/helmfile/docs/writing-helmfile.md

   labels:
     chart: mychart
   values:
   - values.yaml.gotmpl
-    # values templates would also inheret the values passed from upstream
+  # templated values would also inherit the values passed from upstream
 ```